NomicFoundation/hardhat/docs/src/content/ignition/docs/todo/deploying.md

 The report summarises the contracts that will be deployed and the contract calls that will be made.

-It shows the dependency graph as it will be executed by **Hardhat Ignition** (where a dependency will not be run until all its dependents have successfully completed).
+It shows the dependency graph as it will be executed by Hardhat Ignition (where a dependency will not be run until all its dependents have successfully completed).

-If something in your deployment isn't behaving the way you expected, the `visualize` task can be an extremely helpful tool for debugging and verifying that your and **Hardhat Ignition**'s understanding of the deployment are the same.
+If something in your deployment isn't behaving the way you expected, the `visualize` task can be an extremely helpful tool for debugging and verifying that your and Hardhat Ignition's understanding of the deployment are the same.

 ## Executing the deployment

-Deploying a module is done using the **Hardhat Ignition** deploy task:
+Deploying a module is done using the Hardhat Ignition deploy task:

 ```sh
 npx hardhat ignition deploy ./ignition/modules/LockModule.js